ZeeFromBzv/offline_termux_nethunter_install/README.md

      pwd

+you should see: /data/data/com.termux/files/home

-  #go to the home directory
+  #go to the home directory if you are not in /data/data/com.termux/files/home

      cd ~